isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1724.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+BOTG Version 1.0 - Professional

 ### Support Level
-Up to 80% for SMEs <br>
+Up to Retail for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Enhanced Retail Management System (Part 2)

 ### Contact Information
-Company Name:ANTSCOLONY PTE LTD <br>Web URL: http://www.botg.com.sg/<br>Contact Hotline: 89077790<br>Contact Email: info@botg.com.sg<br>
+$9600.00

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.